Antony-Thornton/MS2---Memory-Game/README.md

 * General CSS format issues such as, objects not displaying in line correctly, not being able to overide body format etc.

 ## 4.4 Testing Bugs
+* Bug 1 - Wrote code in the reset game to check if numbers were not selected and if not to skip.
+It now ALWAYS resets the number and doesnt popup the message.
+Needs to be fixed.

 # 5. Deployment
 The website will be deployed using GitHubs built in pages' manager.